Lewis & Dickstein, P.L.L.C. achieves a reduction from DUI OWI to Careless Driving

-Why can’t we tell you what prosecutor gave the deal?
+Why can’t we tell you which prosecutor gave the deal?
 Because they do not want the word to get out that such a reduction was authorized.
-It was a condition of the plea that we not tell anyone about the deal.
+It was a condition of the plea that we do not tell anyone about the deal.
 How did we get the reduction in charge?
-Tenacious, aggressive representation.
+Tenacious, aggressive, and effective representation.

 Facts of the OWI Case